voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 *“Where the Spirit of the Lord is, there is freedom.”* — 2 Corinthians 3:17

-Picture yourself stepping into a space where **freedom**, **hope**, and **community** bloom in the heart of South-East Birmingham.
+Picture yourself stepping into a space where **freedom**, **hope**, and **community** bloom in the heart of west london.
 Here, at Asumen charity, our name—*Asumen*—rings rich with meaning.
 Rooted in the Persian word for “freedom” or “liberty,” it travels through diverse Middle Eastern and South Asian languages—Luri, Pashto, Kurdish, Hindko, Baluchi, Hindi, Urdu, Punjabi, Bengali, Kashmiri—carrying the promise of liberty to all corners of human experience.

 As you sense that gift, imagine how that freedom isn’t just a word here; it is lived in every handshake, every conversation, every moment of care extended across cultures, ages, and faiths.